ramybenaroya/ember-inject-config/README.md

 #### `globalVarName`
 Type: `String`
 Default: `'configToPatch'`
 The global variable name to patch the config from.

-#### `isBase64`
-Type: `Boolean`
-Default: `false`
-Specify whether the meta config tag's content is serialized with Base64 (which is by default by ember-cli).